Traditional perimeter defenses can no longer protect a modern, hybrid landscape where threats often bypass the gates and move undetected from within.

 Our tip for implementation?
 Start small

-A common pitfall is the “Big Bang” approach—trying to segment the entire network at once.
+A common pitfall is trying to segment the entire network at once.
 This leads to complexity, frustration, and stalled projects.

 We recommend a phased, risk-based approach: